mozilla-extensions/dnssec-interference/TELEMETRY.md

 - In all of the pings, `measurement_id` is a UUID that is added to represent a particular instance of our measurements for a given client.
-In essence, it is a session ID, since our measurements should only run once at browser startup, barring some code error.
+In essence, it is a session ID, since our measurements should only run once at browser startup.

 # Performance optimizations affecting submitted telemetry